sadlerjames/OOP-Coursework/README.md

 SocialMedia.java is the code for the methods in the interface files.

 Everything we write (e.g. classes) will be called from the `SocialMedia.java` file.

+TODO:

+- Check/audit static methods
+- Change accounts to store objects, utilise instance attributes

+Question list:
+    - Java >8?
+    - Does platform data need to be persistent?
+    - What is the correct way to handle exceptions?